PeterPandaluki/ardachaighceilteach.co.uk/content/folklore/glossary/ab/_index.md

 ### Brythonic (Brittonic)

 The brythonic people were a group of tribes who shared similar cultures and spoke a P-Celtic tongue.
-The are represented today by the Welsh, Manx and Bretton people.
+The are represented today by the Welsh, Manx and Breton people.

 <br>